mybatis/mybatis-dynamic-sql/src/site/markdown/docs/extending.md

 2. The class constructor accepts an escape character that will be rendered into an ESCAPE phrase
 3. The class overrides `renderCondition` and changes the library generated `FragmentAndParameters` to add the ESCAPE phrase. **This is the key to what's needed to implement a custom condition.**
-4. The class provides `map` and `filter` functions as is expected for any condition in the library
+4. The class implements `Filterable` and `Mappable` to provide `filter` and `map` functions as is expected for most conditions in the library